pingcap/docs/functions-and-operators/functions-and-operators-overview.md

 You can write expressions using literals, column names, `NULL`, built-in functions, operators, and so on.

-- For expressions that TiDB supports pushing down to TiKV, see [List of Expressions for Pushdown](/functions-and-operators/expressions-pushed-down.md).
+- For expressions that TiDB supports pushing down to TiKV, see [List of expressions for pushdown](/functions-and-operators/expressions-pushed-down.md).
 - For expressions that TiDB supports pushing down to [TiFlash](/tiflash/tiflash-overview.md), see [Push-down expressions](/tiflash/tiflash-supported-pushdown-calculations.md#push-down-expressions).